cyberd: Computing the knowledge from web3

 For rank storing and calculation we have two separate in-memory contexts:

 - New rank context.
 It’s currently calculating (or already calculated and waiting for submission) rank state.
-Consists of new calculated rank state (values and merkle tree) plus new incoming links and updated agent stakes.
+Consists of new calculated rank state (values and merkle tree) plus new incoming links and updated user stakes.

 Calculation of new rank state happens once per